Learning the French days of the week can be trickier than you’d think.

 If you don’t like these songs, or if you want something a bit different, you could always make up your own song, setting the French days of the week to music.
 My French teacher used to sing the days of the week to us to the tune of “Frère Jacques.”
 20 years later, it still sticks—sometimes the simplest techniques are the best ones.
 Use this song or another catchy tune—the alphabet song works as well, but so could your favorite pop song.

-You can also try using online videos, like this one, which isn’t a song but does get you involved in naming the different days of the week as well as considering simple questions, like which day comes before which.
+You can also try using online videos, like the one below, which isn’t a song but does get you involved in naming the different days of the week in French as well as considering simple questions, like which day comes before which.
 It’s great practice!

 If you enjoy learning new language concepts through videos, feel free to check out more on FluentU.
 FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.